PROVIDING ACCURATE, RELIABLE AND STRAIGHT TO THE POINT KNOWLEDGE ABOUT DIFFERENT IT TOOLS EXPLAINED WITH PRACTICAL EXAMPLES

 Data validation means to check the data before entry.
 It gives us the power to condition the values which can be entered and rejected into any cell.

 The data validation is a very important aspect of any data filling job.
-Many a times we have fields which have limited type of entries and which can’t be given to the user for manual entry.
+Many times we have fields that have limited types of entries and which can’t be given to the user for manual entry.

 PROBLEM WITH MANUAL ENTRY